-ENROLLMENT FORM
+ENROLLMENT FORMS

-In order to be covered for benefits, you (the employee) must have a current Trust Fund enrollment form on file at the AFL Hotel and Restaurant Workers Health and Welfare Trust Fund Office.
-If you have not done so already, you should complete the enrollment form, listing your choice of medical plan and dental plan, your beneficiary or beneficiaries, and all your eligible dependents.
+In order to be covered for benefits, you and your eligible dependents must have a current Trust Fund enrollment form and all applicable insurance carrier enrollment forms on file at the AFL Hotel and Restaurant Workers Health and Welfare Trust Fund Office.
+If you have not done so already, you should complete the enrollment forms, listing your choice of medical and dental plans, your beneficiary or beneficiaries, and all your eligible dependents.
 If you are married, you must submit a copy of your marriage certificate.
 If you have dependent children, you must submit a copy of their birth certificates and guardianship or adoption papers, if applicable.

-Newly hired employees and employees of employers who have just signed the Collective Bargaining Agreement should obtain the Trust Fund enrollment form from the UNITE HERE Local 5 Union Office, their Personnel Office, or the Trust Fund Office.
-The completed enrollment form must be returned to the Trust Fund Office.
-No premiums or benefits will be paid on your behalf until the Trust Fund Office receives your enrollment form.
-Upon receipt of the completed form, you and your eligible dependents will be enrolled in the applicable medical and dental plans.
+Newly hired employees and employees of employers who have just signed the Collective Bargaining Agreement should obtain their enrollment forms from the UNITE HERE Local 5 Union Office, their Personnel Office, or the Trust Fund Office.
+The completed enrollment forms must be returned to the Trust Fund Office.
+The Trust Fund Office will process the insurance carrier enrollment forms and retain the Trust Fund enrollment form.
+No premiums or benefits will be paid on your behalf until a Trust Fund enrollment form, the medical enrollment form, and the dental enrollment form are completed and filed with the Trust Fund Office.
+Upon receipt of the completed forms, you will be enrolled in the applicable medical and dental plans.
 No retroactive enrollment will be made.